Department of Justice is now the Department of Communities and Justice. Find out more >

 In some cases a court may order that an offender pay you compensation for your injuries.
 This is called a criminal compensation order.

-you are not eligible for support under the scheme provided by Victims Services.
 If you have already received financial support from Victims Services you may have to pay it back if you make a civil claim or a criminal compensation order is made.